What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 In order to ensure social distancing, an employer should consider changes in the working hours and shifts (e.g. by implementing staggered starting times, new shift requirements, splitting the workforce into teams etc.).
 It is advisable to have guidelines for the use of meeting and conference rooms as well as for coffee and communication areas in place and also to define rules for visitors.

 This may lead to various employment issues – including changes to employment terms (different shifts or working time) and obligation of a continued pay during times off.
 Also co-determination rights of the works council have to be considered before taking any measures, e.g. when changing the end and beginning of the daily working hours or breaks and implementing new codes of conduct for the use of common areas in the company.

 What protections should the prudent employer consider implementing, in addition to physical distancing?

+Employers must in particular take measures to reduce the number of unprotected contacts between persons and the concentration of airborne viruses in the working environment as far as possible.
 Employers need to consider additional cleaning requirements, providing personal protection equipment (e.g. face masks, gloves) and screens.
 In addition, employers should also consider checking ventilation systems and air conditioning systems.